 |1 April – 30 June||28 July|

-- Check that the due payment date has passed for your employer’s quarterly SG contribution (see table above).
+- Check that the due payment date has passed for your employer’s quarterly SG contribution (see table earlier).
 Your employer may pay your SG entitlements more frequently – monthly or even fortnightly.

 - Check with your super fund via the telephone, or via the internet (if you have online access to your super account details), that the SG contribution was received by the fund.